chris1111/Create-Install-Media/README.md

 ![Modular Image Creation](https://i25.servimg.com/u/f25/18/50/18/69/110.png)

 ## This app is for Installing macOS (Working and Testing OS X 10.9 to macOS Catalina 10.15.
-- NOTE: For the moment Catalina 10.15 Beta is too much bugy to create the USB key, so you have to do it in macOS Mojave 10.14 or before.

 Containing also Clover EFI Bootloader revision v2.4k r4774